ekaneff/dwa_assignmentOne/README.md

 This will make sure that you are on the release branch when you merge, and then fire the appropriate commands accordingly.
 The `push` command is pushing our files into the metadata of the `Production` remote repository which will then be transferred to the live folder through the `post-receive` hook on the remote end.

 After that hook is made, you're all set!
-Add your humans.txt file to your feature branch files, `checkout` your release branch, `merge` your feature branch into your release branch, and you should see your humans.txt file appear in the `/var/www/html` folder on your server!
+Add your humans.txt file to your feature branch files, `checkout` your release branch, `merge` your feature branch into your release branch, and you should see your `humans.txt` file appear in the `/var/www/html` folder on your server!

-###Resources